One Step Closer (Linkin Park song): Music video

 Joe Hahn of Linkin Park and director Gregory Dark came up with the concept for the video.

 Directed by Dark and shot in Los Angeles, sixty-three feet underground in the abandoned Hollywood Subway underneath Bunker Hill, the video begins with a group of teenage friends hanging out around a dark alley.
 Two of them follow a strange man wearing a black hooded robe into a door which leads them to a dark, misty room where the band is playing.
 Monk-like men are performing martial arts moves throughout the video.
 Midway through the song, they knock over a crate, startling the monk-like men, and then flee the tunnel.
 Eventually, the strange man appears at the end of the video.
 While Bennington screams the song's bridge, he is also upside-down.

+In 2018, the staff of Metal Hammer included the video in the site's list of "the 13 best nu metal videos".

 Critical reception

 Billboard and Kerrang both named "One Step Closer" as the fourth-greatest Linkin Park song.